aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 echo $AWS_ACCOUNT_ID
 ```

-In subsequent steps you will be referring these values, so storing them in the environment variables takes away the need of copy pasting the values, or writing long command line instructions.
+In subsequent steps you will be referring these values, so storing them in the environment variables takes away the need of copying and pasting the values, or writing long command line instructions.

 ### Create ECR Repository